mdeff/ntds_2018/projects/README.md

 * graph connectivity and degree distributions, graph model (connected components, hubs, scale free, mean degree...),
 * existence and characterization of communities,
-* Analysis of data on the nodes (correlation between data and network structure),
+* analysis of data on the nodes (correlation between data and network structure),
 * filtering of values on the nodes / label propagation,
 * dynamic activity on the network.